inureyes/TFX-DevSummit-2019/workshop/instructions.md

 * Wait for pipeline to complete
   * All dark green
   * Use refresh on right side or refresh page

+In a browser:

+* Open step6.ipynb
+* Follow the notebook

 ## Step 7: Deployment to production